This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 This is the basic cleaning guide for your grates.
 After 3 or 4 cooks, follow this process to maintain your grates.

-What now?
 Cast iron is the wine of metals, it gets better with time.
-This is because oil and fat accumulates on the grate with each cook.
+This is because oil and fat accumulate on the grate with each cook.
 This makes cast iron a natural non-stick.
 Seasoning is the oiling of the grates to prevent rusting and maintain the quality of the iron.

 Keep your grates well oiled to keep the rust at bay.